 1. Getting Referrals and Recommendations

 The saying “ It’s not what you know but who you know” has never been more true.
 The best career opportunities often come directly from referrals from personal connections.
-The more people that you establish good relationships will help open doors of career growth for you.
+The more people you establish good relationships with the more doors will open in your career.

 2. Making New Friends and Establishing Lifelong Relationships

 Living in another country is a great way to make new friends that you can exchange ideas, perspectives, and experiences with.
-The new friends that you make can lead to opportunities for you to work in different places around the world.
+These are the people who can lead to new opportunities and companies to work for, and that potentially worldwide.
 It also opens up opportunities for you to travel and visit friends wherever they live.

 Networking with other people will definitely help you to improve your English and communication skills.
-Each person that you meet will have different styles of communication.
-Introducing yourself to new people will help you learn how to get your message across to people.
+Each person that you meet will have a different style of communication forcing you to learn and adapt.
+Introducing yourself to new people will help you learn how to effectively get your message across to people.

 4. Learning From Mentors